thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 For this design, the wire is at or perhaps even beyond its yield point.
 In this situation, the direct cycle life calculation (Cycle_Life variable - Modified Goodman calculation) is not meaningful.

-**Note:**
-In this case of unrealistically high stress at point 2, if Cycle_Life is Fixed or has either MIN or MAX constraints enabled, Search is not likely to find a solution that is judged to be FEASIBLE.

 **Recommendations:**
 Change inputs such that stress at working point 2 (maximum operating load) is reduced.